Little Boy: Fire

 The first effect of the explosion was blinding light, accompanied by radiant heat from the fireball.
 The Hiroshima fireball was 1200 ft in diameter, with a surface temperature of 6000 C, about the same temperature as at the surface of the sun.
 Near ground zero, everything flammable burst into flame.
-One famous, anonymous Hiroshima victim, sitting on stone steps 260 m from the hypocenter, left only a shadow, having absorbed the fireball heat that permanently bleached the surrounding stone.
+One famous, anonymous Hiroshima victim, sitting on stone steps 260 m from the hypocenter, left a permanent shadow, having absorbed the fireball heat that permanently bleached the surrounding stone.
 Simultaneous fires were started throughout the blast-damaged area by fireball heat and by overturned stoves and furnaces, electrical shorts, etc. Twenty minutes after the detonation, these fires had merged into a firestorm, pulling in surface air from all directions to feed an inferno which consumed everything flammable.

-The Hiroshima firestorm was roughly 2.0 mi in diameter, corresponding closely to the severe blast damage zone.
+The Hiroshima firestorm was roughly 2.0 mi in diameter, corresponding closely to the severe blast-damage zone.
 (See the USSBS map, right.)
 Blast-damaged buildings provided fuel for the fire.
 Structural lumber and furniture were splintered and scattered about.
 Debris-choked roads obstructed firefighters.
 Broken gas pipes fueled the fire, and broken water pipes rendered hydrants useless.
-At Nagasaki, the fires failed to merge into a single firestorm, and the fire-damaged area was only one fourth as great as at Hiroshima, due in part to a southwest wind that pushed the fires away from the city.
+At Nagasaki, the fires failed to merge into a single firestorm, and the fire-damaged area was only one-quarter as great as at Hiroshima, due in part to a southwest wind that pushed the fires away from the city.

 As the map shows, the Hiroshima firestorm jumped natural firebreaks (river channels), as well as prepared firebreaks.
 The spread of fire stopped only when it reached the edge of the blast-damaged area, encountering less available fuel.
 The Manhattan Project report on Hiroshima estimated that 60% of immediate deaths were caused by fire, but with the caveat that "many persons near the center of explosion suffered fatal injuries from more than one of the bomb effects."